browserify/resolve/readme.markdown

 * opts.realpathSync - function to synchronously resolve a potential symlink to its real path

-* `opts.readPackageSync(readFileSync, pkgfile)` - function to synchronously read and parse a package.json file
+* `opts.readPackageSync(readFileSync, pkgfile)` - function to synchronously read and parse a package.json file. a thrown SyntaxError will be ignored, all other exceptions will propagate.
   * readFileSync - the passed `opts.readFileSync` or `fs.readFileSync` if not specified
   * pkgfile - path to package.json